Jenna Jameson: Pornographic film

 Jameson got her first breast implants on July 28, 1994, to enhance her stripping and movie careers.
-By 2004, she had had two different sets of breast implants and a chin implant.

-Jameson's first adult video appearances were lesbian scenes (a common way that female performers ease into the business).
+Her first adult video appearances were lesbian scenes (a common way that female performers ease into the business).
 She says: "Girl-on-girl was easy and natural.
 Then they offered me lots of money to do boy-girl."
 Her first heterosexual scene was in Up and Cummers 11 (1994).
-At the beginning of her career, she promised herself that she would never do anal sex or double penetration scenes on film.
+At the beginning of her career, Jameson promised herself that she would never do anal sex or double penetration scenes on film.
 Instead, her "signature move" was oral sex, lubricated with saliva.
 She has also never done any interracial sex scenes with men (despite that category's runaway popularity during the 2000s).
-When asked about this on The Howard Stern Show on February 8, 2008, she said that she was not necessarily opposed to doing so; rather, "it never really came up", as there were few black men working in porn when she started, and none of them worked [exclusively] for the same company [as] she did.

 In 1994, after overcoming her drug addiction by spending several weeks with her father and grandmother, Jameson relocated to Los Angeles to live with Nikki Tyler.
 Her first movie after that was Silk Stockings.
-Later in 1995, Wicked Pictures, a then small pornographic film production company, signed her to an exclusive contract.
+Later in 1995, Wicked Pictures, a then-small pornographic film production company, signed her to an exclusive contract.
 She remembers telling Wicked Pictures founder Steve Orenstein: "The most important thing to me right now is to become the biggest star the industry has ever seen."